On the image of higher signature maps: The quadratic real cycle class map for connected components

-The method used in the previous section allows us to analyse the case of connected components, namely the map for a connected smooth $\Rb$-scheme $X$ and a line bundle $\Lc$ on $X$ with $\Lc(\Rb)=L$; we fix such a pair $(X,\Lc)$ and still denote by $d$ the dimension of $X$.
-Denote by $\Cc$ the set of connected components of $X$ and by $\Cc(L)$ the subset of $\Cc$ whose elements are those connected components $V$ of $X(\Rb)$ such that $L_{|V}$ is trivial.
-Note that $\Cc(L)=\Cc$ if, and only if, $L$ is trivial; moreover, $\Hr^0(X(\Rb),\Zb)$ is the free abelian group on $\Cc$ and $\Hr^0(X(\Rb),\Zb(L))$ is the free abelian group on $\Cc(L)$ since given $V\in\Cc$, We then have the following theorem of Krasnov and van Hamel (independently).
+Let again $X$ be a smooth real algebraic variety of dimension $d$ and let $\Lc\in\underline{\Pic}(X)$; we set $L=\Lc(\Rb)$.
+Using the method of the previous section, we can also analyse the case of connected components, namely the map Denote by $\Cc$ the set of connected components of $X(\Rb)$ and by $\Cc(L)$ the subset of $\Cc$ whose elements are those connected components $V$ of $X(\Rb)$ such that $L_{|V}$ is trivial.
+Note that $\Cc(L)=\Cc$ if, and only if, the locally free sheaf $L$ is globally free.
+Moreover, the group $\Hr^0(X(\Rb),\Zb)$ is the free abelian group on the set $\Cc$, and the abelian group $\Hr^0(X(\Rb),\Zb(L))$ is freely generated by $\Cc(L)$.
+This is a consequence of the following computation of sections of locally constant sheaves on $X(\Rb)$ (see in particular \cite[Proposition 2.58]{hornbostelRealCycleClass2021}): given $V\in\Cc$, we have We then have the following theorem of Krasnov and van Hamel (independently).

-\begin{theo}[Krasnov, van Hamel] The map $\overline{\gamma}_d^0(\Xr):\Hr^0(X,\overline{\Ibf}^d)\rightarrow\Hr^0(X(\Rb),\Zb/2)$ is surjective. \end{theo}
+\begin{theo}[Krasnov, van Hamel] The map $\overline{\gamma}_d^0(X):\Hr^0(X,\overline{\Ibf}^d)\rightarrow\Hr^0(X(\Rb),\Zb/2)$ is surjective. \end{theo}